FIND OUT MORE

 All posts published here are presented as casual conversation pieces to provoke thought in some direction or another, they do not necessarily represent fixed opinions of the Inner Council, as our work exists beyond the spectrum of bound statement and singular clause.

 Guilt is an energetic emotion that weaves through generations and cauterises the expressive functions required for full life and creativity.
 As such, guilt can be weaponised, devastating the soul’s journey.
-Usually we think of behavioural conditioning and triggers as episodes, only re-occurring when circumstances have resurfaced, but the fate of guilt can compromise our sense of safety on a permanent basis.
-We may wake each morning feeling that today we need to stay away from activities that may raise negative judgement in others, as the program is designed to keep us in fear.
+We often think of behavioural conditioning and emotional triggers as episodic—only re-emerging when familiar circumstances arise—but guilt is different.
+Its imprint can compromise our sense of safety on a near-permanent basis.
+We may wake each morning already constricted, instinctively avoiding actions that might invite negative judgement, as though an internal program were designed to keep us small, cautious, and afraid.

 Guilt is not merely a concern with the past; it is a present-moment immobilization about a past event.
 And the degree of immobilization can run from mild upset to severe depression.
 If you are simply learning from your past, and vowing to avoid the repetition of some specific behavior, this is not guilt.
 You experience guilt only when you are prevented from taking action now as a result of having behaved in a certain way previously. – Wayne W. Dyer